Exiting a business isn’t easy, and for lots of business owners that exit may not happen the way they’d planned.

 7. Be conscious of your attachment to the business

 Founders often put so much of themselves into their businesses.
-This can be great for organic growth; however, it can make detaching problematic for both you personally, and for the business.
+While this can be great for organic growth, it can make separating problematic for both you personally, and for the company.

 Explore the detachment process with a coach.